quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 #### QImg

 This component has been redesigned from the ground up.
-It now makes use of more modern API.
+It now makes use of a more modern API.
 The immediate effects are that it uses less RAM memory and runtime is much faster.

 Added properties: "loading", "crossorigin", "fit", "no-spinner", "no-native-menu", "no-transition".
 Removed properties: "transition", "basic" (now equivalent to "no-spinner" + "no-transition")